British firms (organised crime): Liverpudlian mafia

 The Liverpudlian mafia is an informal category of drug trafficking cartels based in the city of Liverpool.
 In the late 1970s, crime boss Tommy “Tacker” Comerford formed Britain’s first cartel, which would come to be known as the "Liverpool Mafia", a group of white, middle-aged former armed robbers who, using corrupt port officials and protected by corrupt police, smuggled major quantities of amphetamine, cannabis, cocaine, heroin and LSD through the Liverpool docks.
 The Liverpool mafia gained strength by brokering a strategic alliance with young black gangs following the 1981 Toxteth riots, and became the richest crime group in the United Kingdom.
 The cartel protected its power base by forging close links to the IRA and, in particular, a contract-killing outfit called “The Cleaners”, a group of paramilitaries believed to be responsible for more than 20 drug-related assassinations around Liverpool.

 The Liverpool mafia has had several powerful groups over the years, some of which have worked together, or fought over control of the cartel at different times.
-Some of the most notable figures being Curtis Warren, John Haase, the Fitzgibbons, the Huyton Firm, the Clarkes and Colin “Smigger” Smith.
+Notable figures include Curtis Warren, John Haase, the Fitzgibbons, the Huyton Firm, the Clarkes and Colin “Smigger” Smith.
 Curtis Warren, formerly Interpols Target Number One, became one of the biggest drug lords in Europe, flooding the continent with drugs.
 Colin Smith, who had an estimated personal fortune of over £200 million, was executed at close range with a pump action shotgun.
 His assassination was believed by police to be the first hit sanctioned by the Colombian Cartels on UK soil.
 It was also reported his death was ordered by various top Liverpool gangsters who had discussed killing Smith and taking over his business.

 Organised crime and drug trafficking in the city is now largely controlled by a secretive cartel known as the Huyton Firm, also known as the Cantril Farm Cartel, formed in the 1990s and run by two brothers from the Huyton area of Liverpool.
 The gang has flooded the UK with cocaine and has been responsible for serious violence across Liverpool.
 They are internationally active and present in the same circles as Europe's significant criminal factions from Ireland, Russia and North Africa.
 The National Crime Agency, Britain's version of the FBI, have been trying to convict them for over 20 years.
 A senior Merseyside Police detective said that the brothers operated on a different level to mainstream Merseyside criminals.
 In 2002 a young man named Christopher “Buster” Brady from Liverpool city centre went to work for the gang in southern Spain.
 Later that same year, his remains washed up on a gravel beach near Benalmadena.
 He had been tortured, suffocated and had his lower legs amputated.
 The man is rumoured to have fallen foul of enforcers who worked for the Cantril Farm cartel.